robbert-vdh/yabridge/README.md

 ## Tested with

+**There is currently an issue with Wine 6.3 that prevents yabridge and similar applications from running.** **You'll have to temporarily downgrade to some Wine 6.2 version until this is fixed.**

 Yabridge has been tested under the following hosts using Wine Staging 6.2:

 | Host                | VST2               | VST3                                                                                                                      |